 Because partnership is important when addressing health needs, the CHIP will describe any planned collaboration between SMMC and community-based organizations in addressing the health need.
-The CHIP will be approved and made publicly available no later than December 31, 2020.
+The CHIP will be approved and made publicly available no later than December 31, 2021.

-2019 CHNA GOVERNANCE APPROVAL
+2021 CHNA GOVERNANCE APPROVAL

-This Community Health Needs Assessment was adopted by the Community Benefit Committee5 of the hospital on November 6, 2020.
-The final report was made widely available on November 12, 2020.
+This Community Health Needs Assessment was adopted by the Community Benefit Committee8 of the hospital on April 28, 2021.
+The final report was made widely available by December 28, 2021.

-Randall Castillo 11/6/2020

-11/0/2020
+7/14/2021

 Randall Castillo Date

-Chief Executive, St. Mary Medical Center
+Chief Executive St. Mary Medical Center